 The Scheme's asset allocation strategy is set by the Board and reviewed regularly.
+The asset allocation strategy was last reviewed by the Board in February 2021.
 In addition, during the year, the Board has applied its Dynamic Asset Allocation (DAA) tilting programme as outlined in the Statement of Investment Policies, Standards and Procedures (SIPSP).

-The pie charts show the Scheme's asset allocation strategy effective from 1 October 2018 and the DAA position in place as at 31 March 2020.
+The pie charts show the Scheme's asset allocation strategy effective from 1 October 2018, the new asset allocation effective from 1 February 2021 and the DAA position in place as at 31 March 2021.